5 Reasons I Love Traveling To Havana

 People are surprised when they hear I went to Havana, Cuba for the first time and then returned 4 months later.
 Their first question is usually ‘How did you like it?’ and their second question in ‘Why did you go back so quickly?’
 There are a lot of reasons I went back so soon, but here are the top 5 reasons why I love Havana:

-Architecture – Havana is a great place to see a variety of architecture.
+Havana is a great place to see a lots of architecture.
 Driving through the streets is like taking a step back in time.
-I love seeing the old buildings and while there are some buildings that have been ignored and are deteriorating, the Cuban government is working on preserving a lot of these old buildings so generations in the future will be able to
+I love seeing the old buildings.
+There are some buildings that have been ignored and are deteriorating.
+But the Cuban government is working on preserving a lot of these old buildings.
+That way later generations will be able to to appreciate them.

 BTW my name is of Jamaican origin.
 The correct pronunciation is MAR-see-a.
 I’ve told people since kindergarten it was Mar-SEE-a because it made it easier for others to understand.
 You’ll know how long someone has known me by the way they pronounce my name : )

-Mojitos – Reputed to have been created in Havana, you can find a mojito at any bar in Havana.
+Rumored to have been created in Havana, you can find a mojito at any bar.
 Citrusy, sugary and refreshing, the mojito is perfect on a hot day.
 It’s also fairly inexpensive to drink while there (you can find basic ones for about $2.75), come in a variety of flavors and it’s easy to make one of your own when you get home.

-The People – The Cuban people are very helpful and enjoy sharing their country with visitors.
-If you’re not proficient in Spanish (like me), you can download an app like Google Translate to help you since it’ll work even while you’re offline.
-No one looked at us oddly for not being fluent in Spanish and some wanted to practice their English with
+The Cuban people are very helpful and enjoy sharing their country with visitors.
+If you’re not fluent in Spanish (like me), you can download an app like Google Translate to help.
+Make sure you download it before you get there.
+The wifi is very spotty (and can be expensive!)
+No one looked at us oddly for not being fluent in Spanish.
+Some even wanted to practice their English with us.

 Those are just some of the reasons I love Havana – where are some places you love to travel to?